What is SBAR in Nursing?

 How to Use SBAR for Communication

-SBAR helps you prioritize and organize what is most critical about each individual patient’s situation, regardless of whether you are explaining it in person, on the phone, or in writing.
+SBAR helps you prioritize and organize what is most critical about each patient’s situation, regardless of whether you are explaining it in person, on the phone, or in writing.
 Its use ensures that the most vital information is relayed quickly so that appropriate action can be taken.

 The most important things for you to remember when using SBAR are: